fyhuang/enjoy2/README.md

 Enjoy2 supports multiple configurations (for different games or programs) and you can even map joystick buttons to change configurations on-the-fly.

 Enjoy2 is written by [Yifeng Huang](htty://nongraphical.com) and is based on [Enjoy by Sam McCall](http://abstractable.net/enjoy/).
-Enjoy is MIT-licensed.
+Enjoy2 is MIT-licensed.

 ## How to use